ScarlettQiu/ScarlettQiu/README.md

 🌟 Before being a data science enthusiast 👩🏻‍🎓, I was a marketing manager who have done marketing for 6 years.
 🌟 I am interested in exploring data, investigating hypotheses and creating predictive models to reveal hidden dynamics in data📈 and achieve business goals 🎯.
-🌟 To embrace the big data era, I'm curious to realize the big data architecture.
+🌟 To embrace the big data era, I'm curious to build up big data architecture, e.g. lambda or lakehouse.
 🌟 Currently I am gaining experience in creating the streaming data pipeline to discover real-time reporting and creating ML models with streaming data.

 <B>Coding:</B> Python, SQL, R, Scala